William Blake's illustrations of Paradise Lost

 William Blake illustrated Paradise Lost more often than any other work by John Milton, and illustrated Milton's work more often than that of any other writer.
+While he was not the first to illustrate the epic poem, he is considered by many to be the most prevalent.
 The illustrations demonstrate his critical engagement with the text, specifically his efforts to redeem the "errors" he perceived in his predecessor's work.